atharvbindal/Esg-Analysis/README.md

 # Esg-Analysis
 Uses mixtral ocr to convert pdf files of  BRSR reports of companies accurately to text  then uses gemini api to fetch the data of text to xl
+ADd api keys in main.py to make code fucntional